Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Results

 We present the local energy dispersion of Dirac bands along $k_x$, $k_y$, and $k_z$ directions in Figs.~\ref{fig5}(a)-(c) and associated Fermi velocities $v_f=\partial E/\partial{k} $ in Figs.~\ref{fig5}(d)-(f).
 The Fermi velocity of bands at the Dirac nodes is $9.09 \times 10^5 \ m/s$, $8.78 \times 10^5 \ m/s$, and $1.31 \times 10^5 \ m/s$ along $k_x$, $k_y$ and $k_z$ directions, respectively.
-The energy dispersion and Fermi velocity reveal the anisotropic nature of Dirac carriers.
-The calculated location, nature, and carrier velocities of the Dirac states are in excellent agreement with their corresponding experimental results~\cite{KZnBi_prx}.
+The energy dispersion and Fermi velocity reveal the anisotropic nature of Dirac carriers, which are in substantial accord with their corresponding experimental results~\cite{KZnBi_prx}.
+These results establish that enhanced XC effects are essential to correctly reproduce the topological state of KZnBi.
+In Fig.~\ref{fig5}(g), we schematically show the evolution of different topological states of KZnBi as a function of XC strength.
+The different density functionals in their default settings produce a TNCI state with double bulk band inversion.
+Increasing the strength of XC effects unlocks a band inversion and drives the system into a TDSM state in agreement with experiments.
+A further increase in the strength of XC effects restores the trivial band ordering in KZnBi.